 I then tried a large black duffle bag.
 When I placed all of the gear that I had in my Bug Out back pack in the black duffel bag, I could not lift it and carry it for very long.
 I had to find another solution.

 One day, I went to pick up a friend of mine at the airport.
 While waiting for him to arrive I observed the solution to my dilemma, a large, wheeled, soft sided piece of luggage.
 I could put whatever I wanted in the piece of luggage, no matter what the weight.
 I could then wheel it to my truck and put it in the bed of my truck for transport.
 If I had to evacuate by foot, for whatever reason, or abandon my truck, I could pull it on its wheels wherever I needed to go.
-Yes, I know, pulling it off of a sidewalk or street would be a challenge.

 I have purposely not hung anything on the outside of the roller bug out bag so it looks just like a piece of luggage and not a bug out bag.
 This is very important so you do not make yourself more of target than you have to.
 What is nice is that I have even placed my M-4 rifle, disassembled in two (2) pieces, upper and lower halves and the ammo and magazines for it, in this wheeled bag.
 I can walk down the street pulling it and I look like a tourist.